MariadlRosa-1224/isles-of-vielora/pages/Dark whisper.md

 	-
 	- **The mischief** abc
 	-
-	- **Shadow puppets** They can created shadow puppets that move and acts on their order, unable to talk but able to -
+	- **Shadow puppets** They can created shadow puppets that move and acts on their order, unable to talk but able to interact with the world and execute most task.
+They can float, move and hide in shadows
+	-
 	- **The deveiver**
 	-